jinghangli98/wmh_seg/README.md

 export wmh_seg_home=$HOME/wmh_seg
 export PATH="$wmh_seg_home:$PATH"
 ```
-You can certainly add these two lines of code in your .zshrc or .bashrc files.
+You can certainly add these two lines of code in your ~/.zshrc or ~/.bashrc files.

 ## Example usage
 ```bash